-CETF conservatively estimates that 44,705 new adoptors between 2010 and 2011 can be credited to the efforts of BAA based on a 6% rate of the total number of new adopters under \$40,000.
-The 2012 PPIC survey results for the last year will be available in August 2012.
-CETF will continue to count a portion of the number of new adoptions through this survey towards the CETF NTIA broadband adoption outcomes.
+CETF conservatively estimates that 44,705 new adoptors, since 2010, can be credited to the efforts of BAA based on a 6% rate of the total number of new adopters under \$40,000.
+Starting with the June 2011 PPIC survey, CETF counted a portion of the number of new adoptions recorded through this survey towards the CETF NTIA broadband adoption outcomes.
 As a conservative approach, CETF will claim 6% of the increase due to its efforts and those of its sub-recipients.
-This is the same rate of broadband adoption that United Ways of California/2-1-1 finds when they call back clients who have express an interest in broadband.
+This is the same rate of broadband adoption that United Ways of California/2-1-1 finds when they call back clients who have expressed an interest in broadband.